deepzeedi/Blog/README.md

        sudo pip3 install virtualenv

 3. launch the install.sh.
 This is an executable file.
 If you want to open in terminal in current directory:

        . launch.sh

+This file:
+    1. download this repository in main root directory,
+    2. install virtual environment,
+    3. install needed flask packages,
+    4. open in the browser page http://localhost:5000
+    5. launch main.py

 WebSite will be open on localhost:5000